 - Description of the course to be developed or enhanced (2 pages), including how it will contribute to the Global Studies curriculum at Pitt.
 In the case of existing courses, a current syllabus should be attached.

 - Budget for all anticipated project or travel expenses (not just those for which you request support), indicating whether other funding has been secured or requested.

 - Note: Event funds may be used for related airfare, accommodations, meals and honoraria for event participants, as well as for direct event expenses (e.g. room and equipment rental, receptions, phone/postage, printing and staff support).
 However, travel budgets should include airfare quotes from a travel agent or website; meals and lodging must not exceed the U.S. State Department per diem rates.

-- Make arrangements to process the award with the UCIS Financial Administrator (Rose Wooten, email@example.com) by May 15, 2018, and expend all event-related funds by June 15, 2019.
+- Make arrangements with the GCS's Financial Administrator (Henry Luck, email@example.com) to expend all event-related funds by June 2025.

 - Provide regular progress updates on event planning.
 Work with the GSC to publicize announcements and disseminate proceedings (if applicable), including sharing one copy of all materials prior to the scholarly event(s), a brief summary or press release describing the goals and anticipated outcomes, and a two-page summary of event outcomes within two months of its conclusion.

-- Acknowledge the GSC, UCIS, the Office of the Provost, the Office of the Dean of the Kenneth P. Dietrich School of Arts and Sciences, and the U.S. Department of Education in all event related publicity, publications, film, or other products resulting from funds supported by the Faculty Fellowship.
+- Acknowledge the GSC, UCIS, the Office of the Dean of the Kenneth P. Dietrich School of Arts and Sciences, and the U.S. Department of Education in all event related publicity, publications, film, or other products resulting from funds supported by the Faculty Fellowship.